Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 RESTAURANTS SCENE#07

-In Japanese restaurants, there are some handy rules to know, such as how to order, dining etiquette, and how to pay the bill.
-This video introduces smart behavior in restaurants.
+There are some handy rules to know when dining in Japan, such as how to order, dining etiquette, and how to pay the bill.
+This video introduces smart behavior at restaurants.
 Be sure to watch it to make your experience of Japanese food culture even more enjoyable.

 Simplified Chinese version